I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 Folks, if you are the, and I know there are stories out there how the Clintons are worried about Obama and not just on this fundraising stuff, but his godlike status to the godless and so forth.

-If you're the Clinton machine, and your single competitor is somebody with less than two years' experience in these foxholes, do you really think they are worried about Barack Obama?
+If you're the Clinton machine and your single competitor is somebody with less than two years experience in these foxholes, do you really think they are worried about Barack Obama?

 If you have fallen for the notion that the Clinton machine is sort of upside down and discombobulated and doesn't quite know what's going on here, you are falling for more myths from the media, which is designed to make it look like she has real competition so that she can overcome obstacles rather than being this candidate of inevitability, which she is.

-So they're trying to make it look like she's got a serious challenge and she's up to it, and she can handle it.
+So they're trying to make it look like she's got a serious challenge and she's up to it and she can handle it.

 But I'm telling you, I know the Clinton machine.

-If you think they are seriously worried about somebody with as little experience as Obama has in these kinds of things, then you're you're falling, you're being sucked in for all this.
+If you think they are seriously worried about somebody with as little experience as Obama has in these kinds of things, then you're falling, you're being sucked in for all this.

-I mean, I know in politics, everything can change.
+As things sit here today, I mean, in politics, everything can change.

 And it can change on a moment's notice.

-But all of these attacks and all of this this budding attempt, and it's not new, it's just intensifying now, to discredit conservative information as misinformation reported by liars and racists, is about destroying the credibility of anybody who has anything in opposition to say to the Clintons.
+But all of these attacks And all of this, this budding attempt, and it's not new, it's just intensifying now, to discredit conservative information as misinformation reported by liars and racists is about destroying the credibility of anybody who has anything in opposition to say to the Clintons and their quest to be re-ensconceded in the White House.

 That's what all this is about.